philc/gumshoedb/README.md

 =========

 GumshoeDB is a database for quickly scouring hundreds of millions of analytics events and finding answers.
+It is has a similar design to the Dremel and Druid data stores.

-It's a work-in-progress and not ready for consumption.
+It's a work-in-progress and not yet documented for public consumption.
 Details about typical use cases and key design choices are coming soon.

 To run: